xlwings/xlwings/docs/command_line.rst

                         update ~/.xlwings/xlwings.conf with the LICENSE_KEY
                         entry.
 If you have a paid license, you can run "xlwings license deploy" to create a deploy key.
-This is not availalbe for trial keys.
+This is not available for trial keys.
     config              Run "xlwings config create" to create the user config file (~/.xlwings/xlwings.conf) which is where the
                         settings from the Ribbon add-in are stored.
 It will